 As a garment, the apron inevitably connotes domestic servitude, and that's perhaps why I have elected to splatter food on my jeans and hand-wash-only shirts.
 I reached my limit, though, and decided to purchase an apron several weeks ago, only to find that options are limited.

-Thank God, the linens goddess Heather Taylor Home just launched an apron collection online.
+Thank God, the linens goddess Heather Taylor Home just launched an apron collection.
 My Juniper apron arrived on Friday and I used it throughout the weekend.
-The fabric details are more beautiful in person, and it's a decor piece when hung in your kitchen.
+The fabric details are more beautiful in person, and it's a decor piece when hung in the kitchen.

 Available on Heather Taylor Home here.